A plea from small islands: more insurance for climate change

 "The worst case scenario is relocation of some islands," said the Maldives' Ibrahim.
 "We want to adapt, we want to stay, and we want funds for that."

-(Additional reporting by Daniel Bosley in Male and Alister Doyle in Paris; editing by David Stamp)
+(Additional reporting by Daniel Bosley in Male and Alister Doyle in Paris)